Create Swift SDKs from OpenAPI / Swagger

 Speakeasy Swift SDKs include a few main components:

-• A Swift protocol (interface), which defines functions for the available operations that are exposed by your API.
-This API protocol is also namespaced by any tags (opens in a new tab) you define in your API specification and adopted by the Client class.
+class, which is the workhorse and entry point for making requests to your API. - A Swift protocol (interface), which defines functions for the available operations that are exposed by your API.
+This API protocol is also namespaced by any tags (opens in a new tab) you define in your API specification and adopted by the

-• Request and response objects (defined as Swift structures), which are used to structure data for API requests and are deserialized from API responses.
+class. - Request and response objects (defined as Swift structures), which are used to structure data for API requests and are deserialized from API responses.

 Client Class and API Protocols

-Speakeasy Swift SDKs provide a Client class for your users to interact with your API.
-This class uses the Apple URLSession (opens in a new tab) and URLRequest (opens in a new tab) types to construct, make, and handle the responses of network requests.
+class for your users to interact with your API.
+This class uses the Apple URLSession

 The SDKs serialize request data and deserialize server responses using a rich type system, which frees users from having to manually convert data types and handle errors.

 The available operations of your API are defined using a Swift protocol, providing an easy reference for the functions your users can perform against your API.
-This protocol is adopted by the Client class.
+This protocol is adopted by the Client

 Request and Response Models